basho/basho_docs/source/languages/en/riakcs/cookbooks/command-line-tools.md

 applied to a given bag is a function of the total weight assigned to all bags.
 So if you assign 30 to bag A, 30 to bag B, and 60 to bag C, they will bear the following weights, respectively: 25%, 25%, and 50%.
+Consequently, there is no specific number to which all bag weights need to add up.

 #### weight-manifest

-Retrieves the weight manifests for all currently available bags.
+Retrieves the manifest weights for all currently available bags.

 ```bash
 riak-cs-multibag weight-manifest
 ```

-You can also retrieve the weight manifest for a specific bag on the basis of its bag ID:
+You can also retrieve the manifest weights for a specific bag on the basis of its bag ID:

 ```bash
 riak-cs-multibag weight-manifest <bag id>
 ```

-You can also set the weight manifest for a bag:
+You can also set the manifest weight for a specific bag:

 ```bash
 riak-cs-multibag weight-manifest <bag id> <weight>